Mqtth3w/Forwarder-Telegram-bot/README.md

 - To reply do reply at the message with the ID of sender.
 - To block the sender send a message `/block <replace with sender ID>`. <!-- &lt;replace with senderID&gt; -->
 - To unblock the sender send a message `/unblock <replace with sender ID>;`.
-- [TODO] To suspende the service send `/suspend <Optionally insert here a custom message>`.
-Means that when a user uses the bot, they will receive a message: "Sorry, the service is temporarily suspended. [+custom message]".
+- To suspend the service send `/suspend <optionally insert here a custom sentence>`.
+Means that when a user uses the bot, they will receive a message: "Sorry, the service is temporarily suspended. [+custom sentence]".
 Example: `/suspend I'm in vacation` so the user will recive "Sorry, the service is temporarily suspended.
 I'm in vacation".
+You can also use the suspend command to change the custom sentence, sending it again with a new sentence.
-- [TODO] To unsuspend the service send `/unsuspend`.
+- To unsuspend the service send `/unsuspend`.
+When you unsuspend, you clear the custom sentence.

 # FAQ
 - Why the sender ID?
 Because it is an unique identifier that never changes for the user (until deletion).
 It is like a primary key.